Diagnostic Mismatch Repair IHC Testing

 samples must conform to the criteria written out in the referral guidelines and a fully completed request form must accompany each sample.

-arrive at Manchester Royal Infirmary.
-Please read the information
+handled once they arrive at Manchester Royal Infirmary.
+Please read

 testing and reporting and invoicing.